Dannflower/android-gaming-on-linux/README.md

    sudo modprobe -r nbd
    ```

 With that, your virtual device will now have plenty of extra space to store applications!
+This process can be repeated later if you find that your device needs more storage space.